About the Office of

 COULD I BE PENALIZED FOR FILING A COMPLAINT?

-No student, employee, or applicant may be subjected to any restraint, interference, coercion, or reprisal for filing a complaint, serving as a witness, or seeking information regarding illegal/prohibited discrimination at the University of South Carolina.
+No student, employee, or applicant may be subjected to any restraint, interference, coercion, or reprisal for filing a complaint, serving as a witness, or seeking information regarding unlawful discrimination or harassment at the University of South Carolina.